 HKSI Signs MOU for the Establishment of Association of Sports Institutes in Asia

-The Hong Kong Sports Institutes (HKSI) was honoured to join hands with three renowned elite sports training institutions, namely Japan Sport Council (JSC), Singapore Sports Council (SSC) and Aspire Academy (AA) for the establishment of the Association of Sports Institutes in Asia (ASIA).
+The HKSI was honoured to join hands with three renowned elite sports training institutions, namely Japan Sport Council (JSC), Singapore Sports Council (SSC) and Aspire Academy (AA) for the establishment of the Association of Sports Institutes in Asia (ASIA).
 The ASIA is the region's first association bringing together Asian high performance training centres.
 It is a non-profit and non-government organisation with a mission to foster the best practices of long-term Asian athlete development through a comprehensive model of collaboration, exchange of expertise and networking opportunities for athletes, coaches, sports scientists, and administrators of high performance sports in Asia.

 Dr Raymond So, Director of Elite Training Science & Technology of the HKSI, shared the concept for establishing ASIA.
 He said, “Asian athletes have continuously been exhibiting remarkable achievements in the highly competitive international sporting arena.
 We are confident that through active exchange and cooperation among institutes in the region, Asian athletes can continue to make significant progress in the years ahead.
 We firmly believe that the establishment of ASIA will strengthen this cooperation and give new momentum to the benefits of all people, institutes and organisations involved in elite performance in Asia.”